Tech-Modernization/blog_serverless_conversion_serverless_pipeline/README.md

         CloudWatchLogGroup="cloudwatch log group for CodeBuild" \
         CloudWatchLogStream="cloudwatch log stream for CodeBuild"
 ```

-# Summary
-Cloudformation template that creates an AWS codepipeline.
-The pipeline gets its source from a github repo, deploys to a dev serverless application, test the dev application, and deploy to the prod serverless application.

 # Update the application
 Push a change to the application repo branch, the codepipeline should execute.